Jul 1, 2024

 While you can’t change factors like your age or genetics, there are many ways you can lower your risk for AMD.
 Regular eye exams are crucial, especially after 50 or if there’s a family history of AMD.
 It’s also important to maintain a balanced diet, exercise, and avoid smoking to support eye health.
 Additionally, make sure to wear sunglasses outdoors and use protective gear in hazardous environments.

-At Baymeadows Vision Center, we are dedicated to helping our patients in Jacksonville, Florida, maintain their eye health and prevent conditions like macular degeneration.
-Our experienced optometrists use the latest technology to provide comprehensive eye exams and personalized care plans.
 If you are diagnosed with macular degeneration, we can provide treatment options to slow its progression.
 Schedule an appointment today to learn more about how we can help you protect your eyes and maintain optimal eye health.